AkdM/KnightTouchBar2000/README.md

 If you don't want to mess with all the files, you can simply [download the latest release of the app here][latest-release].
 Launch the app and you're good to go.

+Edit: not anymore, you will need to compile it yourself.
+Sorry!

 ### But wait, I don't have the brand new MacbookPro!

 Don't worry, neither do I.